freshbrewedweb/freshbrewedweb.github.io/about.md

 ## History

-**Fresh Brewed Web** was officially founded in 2015 and has been the culmination of over 10 years of web development by its founder, Greg Hunt.
+**Fresh Brewed Web** was officially founded in 2015 and is the culmination of over 10 years of web development by its founder, Greg Hunt.

 ## Artisanal Code